Umang-Nayak/Google-Lens/README.md

 # Google Lens <img src="https://lh3.googleusercontent.com/H65Hxq0ooUCcwhoRGU-fwoXqrGS58mwa2vtr2ZfhGgJzMU0uYybOrZVBs8jydtR22TRC1k9XwDMD2xHB5BBU4IyXW7oH8PyCsq46uX6A42CmXP5GDZ2d" alt="Google Gemini" width="100"/>

 ## Introduction
 This project demonstrates the usage of the Google Lense.

-To use the google lense functionality, you need API of third party app called "serpapi".
+To use the Google Lense functionality, you need the API of a third-party app called "serpapi".

-You can get API by doing Sign Up at : https://serpapi.com/ Follow the steps below to set up and run the program.
+You can obtain the API by signing up at: [SerpApi Sign Up](https://serpapi.com/)

+Follow the steps below to set up and run the program.